cityssm/EMILE/README.md

-# EnerUM
+# EMILE
+## "Energy Monitoring in Less Effort"

+_Pronounced like Emily_

-ENERgy Usage Monitoring - A tool to aggregate energy consumption data across several municipal assets and report usage to monitor and manage emissions.
+A tool to aggregate energy consumption data across several municipal assets and report usage to monitor and manage emissions.